Griffan/FASTQuick/Readme.md

 read.group.C.read_1.fq.gz   read.group.C.raed_2.fq.gz
 read.group.C.single.end.fq.gz
 ```
+The input format for **--candidateVCF** is VCF.
+You can provide your own candidate variant list or even simply use dbsnp vcf listed in resource files.

+It is also **optional** to specify a bed format file with **--targetRegion** to run pipeline in **_target region_** mode.

+**_OUTPUT FILES_**

-Once the process finished, you will find a similar [FinalReport.html](https://www.dropbox.com/s/7fbtpq82zduk4la/FinalReport.html?dl=1) in you output directory.
+Once the process finished, you will find a similar [FinalReport.html](https://www.dropbox.com/s/7fbtpq82zduk4la/FinalReport.html?dl=1) in your output directory(base directory of --output).
+You'll also find various summary statistics starting with --output prefix.

 ### SYNOPSIS